plating, anodizing, & finishing Q&As since 1989

 GET REAL!
 First of all soapy water leaves a streaky mess, no matter how much I wash off the soap.
 And secondly, the frig is a magnet for finger prints and I'm compulsive about keeping my new toy, which cost the price of a nice used car, streak and fingerprint free.

 Now I can live without paper towel, but good old Windex Commercial Line [on eBay or Amazon affil link] never seemed to hurt any other metal finishes in my kitchen.
 I went to home depot and they recommended something called Zep stainless steel cleaner/polish [on eBay or Amazon affil link] .
 But, as this spray doesn't say what's in it , I'm not feeling good about it.

-I read something on this site about a woman whose mother rubbed down her stainless steel frig with WD-40 [linked by editor to product info at Amazon] and it's been fingerprint-free ever since.
+I read something on this site about a woman whose mother rubbed down her stainless steel frig with WD-40 [paid link to product info at Amazon] and it's been fingerprint-free ever since.
 Jenn-Air repeats the warning-use soapy water, not ammonia, or the finish will dull and the warrantee will be void.
 But there has to be a product, preferably a spray, that doesn't hurt the finish.

 Doesn't anyone out there have a clue?